scrapy/scrapy/README.md

 #### _get_serialized_fields in scrapy/scrapy/exporters.py by Iley
 My function was already had 100% coverage as seen in the Coverage.py tool so I could not really ad more coverage.
 However there were still many parts that I felt could further improve the testing and path coverage, which means more paths in the code (ways of going through the function once) should be added.
 This I did by adding 4 test functions that are briefly and concisely described in the test file as a comment over the functions.

+## strip_url in scrapy\utils\url.py by Rached

+I added two test cases for strip_url because there was 2 branch missing So after adding the tests test_no_strip_fragment and test_no_origin the coverage is 100%

 ## Self-assessment: Way of working